AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 #### Display Mode

-You can also configure the display mode of labels – call the labelsDisplayMode() method with one of the three parameters:
+You can also set the display mode of headers – call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the three parameters:

-"alwaysShow" – labels are always shown
+* `"alwaysShow"` – the text of headers is always shown
-"clip" – labels are cropped to fit cells
+* `"clip"`       – the text is cropped to fit the height of headers
-"drop" – too long labels are hidden
+* `"drop"`       – the text is hidden if it does not fit the height

-The default display mode is "drop": a label is not shown if it does not fit the width of a cell.
+The default mode is...

-The following sample shows how these modes work:
+In the following sample the display mode is set to "drop"...

 ```
 // set the display mode of headers